The Dual Space \(\mathcal{X}^*\)

 Proof of the Riesz Representation Theorem

-1. Existence: If \(\varphi = 0\), we simply choose \(y_\varphi = 0\).
+If \(\varphi = 0\), we simply choose \(y_\varphi = 0\).

 Assume \(\varphi \neq 0\).
 The null space (kernel) \(\ker(\varphi) = \{x \in \mathcal{H} : \varphi(x) = 0\}\)

-continuity gives closedness (it is the preimage of the closed set \(\{0\}\)).
-Since \(\varphi \neq 0\),
+structure, and continuity gives closedness (it is the preimage of the closed set \(\{0\}\)).

-\(\ker(\varphi)\) is not the whole space.
+Since \(\varphi \neq 0\), \(\ker(\varphi)\) is not the whole space.
 By the Projection Theorem,

 \[

-\mathcal{H} = \ker(\varphi) \oplus \ker(\varphi)^\perp;
+\mathcal{H} = \ker(\varphi) \oplus \ker(\varphi)^\perp.

 \]

-since \(\ker(\varphi) \subsetneq \mathcal{H}\), the decomposition forces \(\ker(\varphi)^\perp \neq \{0\}\), so
+Since \(\ker(\varphi) \subsetneq \mathcal{H}\), the decomposition forces \(\ker(\varphi)^\perp \neq \{0\}\),

-we may pick a nonzero \(z \in \ker(\varphi)^\perp\).
-Note that \(z \notin \ker(\varphi)\): otherwise
+so we may pick a nonzero \(z \in \ker(\varphi)^\perp\).
+Note that \(z \notin \ker(\varphi)\).

-\(z \in \ker(\varphi) \cap \ker(\varphi)^\perp\) would give \(\langle z, z \rangle = 0\), contradicting \(z \neq 0\).
+Otherwise \(z \in \ker(\varphi) \cap \ker(\varphi)^\perp\) would give \(\langle z, z \rangle = 0\),

 Hence \(\varphi(z) \neq 0\).

-For any arbitrary \(x \in \mathcal{H}\), consider the vector \(v = x - \frac{\varphi(x)}{\varphi(z)}z\).
+For arbitrary \(x \in \mathcal{H}\), consider the vector \(v = x - \frac{\varphi(x)}{\varphi(z)}z\).

-Applying \(\varphi\) to \(v\) yields \(0\), meaning \(v \in \ker(\varphi)\).
+Applying \(\varphi\) to \(v\) yields \(0\), so \(v \in \ker(\varphi)\).
 Because \(z \in \ker(\varphi)^\perp\),

 we have \(\langle v, z \rangle = 0\).
 Substituting \(v\) gives: